martinsumner/leveled/docs/VOLUME.md

 :-------------------------:|:-------------------------:
 ![](../test/volume/cluster_two/output/summary_nosync_d2_leveled.png "LevelEd")  |  ![](../test/volume/cluster_two/output/summary_nosync_d2_leveldb.png "LevelDB")

-This test showed a <b>26.7%</b> improvement in throughput when using LevelEd.
-The improvement in tail latency in this test had leveled at about <b>25%</b> of the tail latency of leveldb.
+This test showed a <b>26.7%</b> improvement in throughput when using leveled.
+The improvement in tail latency in this test had leveled at about <b>25%</b> of the tail latency of leveldb - so still a substantial improvement, although not of the same order of magnitude as the sync_on_write test with i2.2xlarge and leveldb.

 This indicates that without sync_on_writes, there remains potential value in using HDD drives, with either leveldb and leveled.
 It seems reasonably likely (although it remains unproven) that spinning drives with a hardware RAID and flash-backed write cache may perform reasonably even with sync on writes.